 Stop me if you’ve heard this one before: it’s an icy winter night in your RV, and you’re looking to warm up by your furnace.
 You go to turn it on, only to be greeted by a blast of freezing-cold air!
 What gives?

-Why Your RV Furnace Is Blowing Cold Air
+Common Reasons for RV Furnace Blowing Cold Air

 A sail switch is a safety component used in different airflow and heating systems.
 Your RV furnace has a sail switch because a sail switch can avoid a potentially fatal fire hazard.
 The sail switch detects if enough air is blowing through the furnace before propane is released.

 This prevents the furnace from igniting if there is not enough airflow to support it.
 Without the sail switch, the furnace would be prone to igniting without any proper airflow whatsoever, which could easily lead to the RV catching fire!